 After Data Sync is configured, Pendo exports your Pendo data to the provided cloud storage.
 This article describes how to load these exports into your data warehouse.

 - Data Sync configured, with at least one destination.
-For more information, see Set up Data Sync with Google Cloud or Set up Data Sync with Amazon S3.
+For more information, see Set up Data Sync with Google Cloud, Set up Data Sync with Amazon S3, or Set up Data Sync with Azure Microsoft Storage.

 - Knowledge of data warehouse destination commands or SDK to create and load tables from an avro file source.